atlassian/data-center-helm-charts/DEVELOPMENT.md

     make docs

 This will create a docker image locally, process the files and start the live server providing documentation.
 You should be able to open http://127.0.0.1:8000/ in your browser.
 If you make any change to the documentation in the `/docs/` folder, it will be picked up by the server and browser will automatically reload.

+## Deployment

+Documentation is automatically deployed to [official documentation](https://atlassian-labs.github.io/data-center-helm-charts/) with Github Pages.
+Any change that is merged into the default branch will trigger Github Actions that builds the static documentation site and pushes it to `gh-pages` branch.
+This branch is then deployed by Github Pages.